s00500/ESPUI/README.md

 #### Directly Through Arduino IDE

-You can find this Library in the Arduino IDE library manager Go to Sketch > Include Library > Library Manager > Search for "EasyUI" > Install
+You can find this Library in the Arduino IDE library manager Go to Sketch > Include Library > Library Manager > Search for "ESPUI" > Install

 #### Manual Install